sergeyt/sergeyt.github.io/index.md

 ## Summary

-Current Software Engineer at Xored.
+Currently I am a Software Engineer at Xored.
 15 years of experience specializing in any kind of software development.
 I like writing efficient code, solving challenging tasks, learning new technologies and tools.
-I like using functional programming first for problem solving.
+I have two kids and two cats.

 ## Programming Languages